- LuxDev's Regional office

 - Government of Vietnam

-The project is to contribute to sustainable trends of poverty reduction and food security in Cao Bang.
-This is expressed through a poverty rate reduction from 24% in 2012 to 14% by 2018; a drop in the number of households receiving food supplements from 200 to 20; doubling of the 2011 average household income of 400 USD by 2018 as well as helping 230 household exit the poverty classification.
+The project aims to contribute to sustainable trends of poverty reduction and food security in Cao Bang.
+This is expressed through a poverty rate target households reduction from 24% in 2012 to 14% by 2018; a drop in the number of households receiving food supplements from 200 to 20; doubling of the 2011 average household income of 400 USD by 2018 as well as helping 230 household exit the poverty classification.

 Vietnam – How to identify and control crop diseasesTraining on Pest Control